pd4d10/console-importer/README.md

 # Console Importer

-Import JavaScript and CSS resources from console, with one command.
+Easily import JS and CSS resources from Chrome console, with one command.

 ![Demo](assets/demo.gif)